support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

-Gladiators, the End of the Combat Illustration for Stories from Roman History Roman Antiquity: Consul Titus Manlius Imperiosus Torquatus defeating a Gallic in 361 BC (Illustration by Tancredi Scarpelli) Titus Manlius Torquatus Spartacus and Hermann in the Arena History of the life of Achilles, legendary hero of the Trojan War: Patroclus gets permission from Achilles to save the Greeks by carrying his weapons.
+Roman Antiquity: Consul Titus Manlius Imperiosus Torquatus defeating a Gallic in 361 BC (Illustration by Tancredi Scarpelli) Spartacus and Hermann in the Arena History of the life of Achilles, legendary hero of the Trojan War: Patroclus gets permission from Achilles to save the Greeks by carrying his weapons.
 He Policy Verso, 1906 Gladiators in the Roman Arena.
 Spectators are warning the winner not to spare his opponent he beat, and put him to death.
 Engraving after a detail of the painting by Jean Leon Gerome (1824-1904) The Death of Hector, from He Rushed Against Horatius and Smote Him with All His Might, illustration from With Return of Liberal Government in Britain, December 1905, Free Trade Was the Policy, Rather Than the Conservative Policy of Protection by Tariff.
 Cartoon by Edward Linley Sambourne from Punch London 24 January 1906 History of the life of Achilles, legendary hero of the Trojan War: Achilles fighting Hector to avenge the death of Patroclus.
-Chromolithography of 1890 Clasp not my Knees, Vile Dog!
-History of the life of Achilles, legendary hero of the Trojan War: death of Achilles, at the foot of the walls of Troy, the heel, his weak point, pierced by an arrow shot by Paris.
+Chromolithography of 1890 History of the life of Achilles, legendary hero of the Trojan War: death of Achilles, at the foot of the walls of Troy, the heel, his weak point, pierced by an arrow shot by Paris.
 Chromolithography of 1890.
-Illustration for Sir Knight of the Splendid Way The shadow of Death came down upon Hector Duel of Gladiators Let Be, Thou Foul Knave!
+Let Be, Thou Foul Knave!
 She Said Slay Him Not.
-If Thou Do, Thou Shall Repent It Gladiators in the Roman Arena Battle of the Gladiators Roman Soldiers Firing the Temple of Jerusalem, 1890 Sigurd said to himself that whatever befell, he must look on the face, illustration from With a Turned Thumb, Pollice Verso Ancient Rome: Gladiator Fights in Amphitheatre Praetorian Guard, illustration from Roman Antiquity: Roman general Lucullus (115-67 BC) conquered Tigrane II and the Pontic and Armenian armies and seized Tigranocerte, Armenia, 6 October 69 BC (Illustration by Tancredi Scarpelli) Doctor Marigold, who is the strange young man that hangs about your carts? (illustration from Dr Marigold Gladiators in the Roman Arena: Spectators Giving the A Roman Holiday, Combat of Gladiators (illustration from The Illustrated History of the World, published c.1880)
+If Thou Do, Thou Shall Repent It Gladiators in the Roman Arena Roman Soldiers Firing the Temple of Jerusalem, 1890 They Stare at the Son of Thorsten Sigurd said to himself that whatever befell, he must look on the face, illustration from With a Turned Thumb, Pollice Verso Ancient Rome: Gladiator Fights in Amphitheatre Praetorian Guard, illustration from Roman Antiquity: Roman general Lucullus (115-67 BC) conquered Tigrane II and the Pontic and Armenian armies and seized Tigranocerte, Armenia, 6 October 69 BC (Illustration by Tancredi Scarpelli) Doctor Marigold, who is the strange young man that hangs about your carts? (illustration from Dr Marigold Gladiators in the Roman Arena: Spectators Giving the Amedee VII of Savoy (1360 -1391) said The Red Count during a tournament.
+Amedeo VIII di Savoia (il tale Rosso) Hector Saved by Apollo, from David winner of Goliath.
+Anonymous engraving from the middle of the 19th century.
+The Battle of the Gladiators in the Arena (engraving) History of the life of Achilles: The Capture of Troy But Thanks Be to God, There Are Few of My Ancestors Who Have Died in Their Beds Julius Caesar rallies his troops in a fight against the Nerviens - in Histoire de France by L.-P. Anquetil A Roman Foot Soldier, from

 Show more similar artworks